Skip to main content

 --size 100GiB \

-Attaching Persistence Disks
+Attaching Persistent Disks

 Once the disk is created above we can attach and the disk to an instance.
 In both cases the instance must be in the stopped state.